simongriggdotinfo

 Paul Fuemana

 Easily the most asked about person found on these pages.
 After it ended Paul lived quietly on Auckland's North Shore, with his wife Kirstine, and his family.
-Tragically he passed away on January 31, 2010 after a short illness.
+Tragically he passed away on January 31, 2010 after a long illness.

 Hundreds of requests for new OMC tracks arrived every year, from every country you can think of.
 New Zealanders remain unaware of just how big he was around the world.